Jaxonwht/marketplace/README.md

 ### Docker Setup

 Start the database by `docker compose up db`.
-Start the development server by `docker compose up web_backend`.
+Start the development server by `docker compose build web_backend` and `docker compose up web_backend`.

 - The web backend server is accessible at `localhost:5000`.
 - The postgres server will run at `localhost:5432`.